gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "I don't know.
-I thought---I mean, it's not like he won't dance with both of us---when they bring the herd in," Sensy continued in a rush, "He asked me to go to the spring carafal with him and I said yes.
+I thought---I mean, it's not like he won't dance with both of us---when they bring the herd in," Sensy continued in a rush, "He asked me to go to the spring fancy with him and I said yes.
 I'm really glad you aren't mad."

 "Of course not," Noxy said, trying her best to sound as though she meant it.
-The spring carafal was the biggest celebration of the year in Stale, bigger even than Yearagain Eve.
+The spring fancy was the biggest celebration of the year in Stale, bigger even than Yearagain Eve.
 When the adults brought the village's clouds back to Stale and the first pack traders came through the pass, every family decorated their house with whatever funny or scary ornaments they had spent the winter making,